-From Paris, you’ll usually fly in long-haul business class to Istanbul, probably in an A330.
+From Paris, you’ll usually fly in long-haul business class to Istanbul, probably in an A330 or Airbus A321.
 All flights between Istanbul and Bangkok are also Airbus A330 services.
-These planes offer fully reclinable lie-flat-seats upfront, arranged in a 2-2-2 pattern.
+These planes offer fully reclinable lie-flat seats upfront, arranged in a 2-2-2 pattern.

 Search & Book

-The fare rules state that this deal will remain valid until September 29, 2022.
+The fare rules state that this deal will remain valid until January 31, 2023, although it has been extended a few times before.
 Your stay may not exceed twelve months.
 While the flights are non-refundable, they can be modified for a fee of €100 + the price difference.

 Why is booking with an airline better than with an online travel agency?